- Course Areas

 The Challenging Racism Project

-The Challenging Racism Project is a project based from the Western Sydney University which collaborates with academics from Macquarie University, Melbourne University and Murdoch University.
-It has been principally funded by grants from the Australia Research Council and by other government agencies.
+The Challenging Racism Project is a highly successful research collective from Western Sydney University which collaborates with academics from various universities including Deakin University, Curtin University and the University of Technology Sydney.
+It has been principally funded by grants from the Australian Research Council and by other government agencies.

-This website includes various data sets on racist attitudes, incidences and experiences.
-The findings of our research have appeared in numerous formats, including an interactive map of survey findings by region, articles, conference papers and reports.
-Our hope is that the data and publications will assist federal, state and local governments, and local communities, in the development of their own locally-appropriate anti-racism initiatives.
+This website includes various data sets and information on racist attitudes, incidents and experiences within Australia.
+The findings of our research appear in numerous formats, including an interactive map of survey findings by region; fact sheets; numerous articles, conference papers and reports.
+Our research is of particular interest to policymakers, non-government organisations and individual researchers as it provides a large evidence base on social issues that remain under-researched in the Australian context.

 The resilience and ordinariness of Australian Muslims